Fast Equivariant Imaging: Accelerating Unsupervised Learning and Model Adaptation via Inexact Splitting: Method

-This Lagrangian with respect to $\mathbf{u}$ is convex, which means that the minimization over $\mathbf{u}$ can simply be obtained by first-order gradient descent, so the subproblem~\eqref{eq: sub1} is equivalent to the following:
+We then address problem~\eqref{eq: hqs} with HQS-inspired splitting algorithm due to its simplicity.
+Note that a very large $\lambda$ will force $\mathbf{u}$ to be approximately equal to $\Ft(\mathbf{y})$.
+Usually, $\lambda$ varies in a non-descending order during the following iterative solution

+{To ensure the convexity and computational tractability of the $\mathbf{u}$-update, we adopt an inexact Half-Quadratic Splitting (HQS) strategy where the equivariance regularization is deferred to the network update step ($\theta$).} Consequently, the latent reconstruction subproblem~\eqref{eq: sub1} simplifies to refine the estimate $\mathbf{u}$:

-we propose solving~\eqref{eq: sub11} via Nesterov Accelerated Gradient (NAG)~\citep{nesterov1983method, nesterov2007gradient}, with the details present in Algorithm~\ref{alg:nag}.
-Of course, one could also use other optimizers such as stochastic gradient methods \citep{ehrhardt2024guide} (if the objective can be minibatched) or quasi-Newton methods \citep{tan2024provably} for this step.
+We propose solving~\eqref{eq: sub11} via Nesterov Accelerated Gradient (NAG)~\cite{nesterov1983method, nesterov2007gradient}.
+Of course, one could also use other optimizers, such as stochastic gradient methods \cite{ehrhardt2024guide} (if the objective can be minibatched) or quasi-Newton methods \cite{tan2024provably} for this step.

 However, the Lagrangian with respect to $\theta$ is nonconvex, which means the minimization over $\theta$ is often intractable.
-Here we bypass it by calling backpropagating over $\theta$ and taking one gradient descent step.
+Here we bypass it by calling backpropagating over $\theta$ and taking one gradient descent step using an adaptive gradient method (Adam by default).
 The complete algorithm for Lagrangian-based fast equivariant imaging can be found in Algorithm~\ref{alg:LEI}.
+Note that in each iteration we typically just run one iteration of Adam for the Pseudo-supervision step, while the gradient and momentum history of Adam is inherited from previous Pseudo-supervision steps.